 In 1971, the first electric drip coffee maker to hit the consumer market, Mr. Coffee, revolutionized how many Americans brewed their coffee.
 Adios, percolator; bienvenidos, Mr. Coffee.

-Mr. Coffee engendered shelves full of electric drip brands, which remained paramount until the Keurig single-serve beverage brewing system and the proliferation of K-Cup options too hold.
+Mr. Coffee engendered shelves full of electric drip brands, which remained paramount until the Keurig single-serve beverage brewing system and the proliferation of K-Cup options took hold.
 In 2002, some 10,000 units were sold to offices, replacing the Bunn system and the need to clean the coffee pots and drink coffee that had been sitting on the burner for too long.

 Gosh, has it only been ten years?

-While the Melitta, Chemex and other pour-over apparatuses remained a niche product, our first experience with the modern pour-over took place in 2006 in San Francisco, where the line of customers stretched around the block to get a cup from Blue Bottle Coffee.
+While the Melitta, Chemex, and other pour-over apparatuses remained a niche product, our first experience with the modern pour-over took place in 2006 in San Francisco, where the line of customers stretched around the block to get a cup from Blue Bottle Coffee.

 As our job is to know what’s new and wonderful in the world of food and drink, we waited for some 25 minutes.
-Sure, it was a good cup of coffer, but we didn’t do it again.
+Sure, it was a good cup of coffee, but we didn’t do it again.

 And we didn’t have to: The trend proliferated, and soon there was enough drip coffee in our own neighborhood to eliminate the line wait.

-Which brings us to the present: pour-overs at home.
+This brings us to the present: pour-overs at home.

 You can still buy a Melitta, and an improvement on it, the Pour-Over Coffee Maker with Water Tank Good Grips.

 The water stays hot in the mini-tank instead of in an open filter.
-All you need is add ground coffee and hot water—no paper filter.
+All you need is to add ground coffee and hot water—no paper filter.